surveysolutions/docs/content/release-notes/version-18-06/index.md

 {{< imgScale src="images/881382.png"  class="md-img">}}
-This log is useful in resolving the debates where the interviewer claims that the data was collected, but subsequently “disappeared”.
+This log is useful in resolving the debates where the interviewer claims that the data was collected, but subsequently "disappeared".

 1. New online map report for interviewer movement shows historical positions (trajectory) of the interviewer on the map.
 This report is interviewer-specific and is available on the interviewer profile page.
-It shows the location of all of the interviewer’s interviews in chronological order, along with colors highlighting the current status of each interview: started (blue), completed (green) or rejected (red).
+It shows the location of all of the interviewer's interviews in chronological order, along with colors highlighting the current status of each interview: started (blue), completed (green) or rejected (red).